Should You Buy Combat Boots for Everyday Use?

 Conclusion

-I wore the Bates E01450 M-8 Men's Hot Weather Desert Tan Tactical Boots while deployed in Iraq and countless training exercises in multiple training environments.
+I wore the Bates E01450 M-8 Men's Hot Weather Desert Tan Tactical Boots while deployed in Iraq and in countless training exercises in multiple training environments.
 They are great, non-issued military boots.
 I still have them, and they still look great!

 If you are like me, you might have a few military-issued combat boots lying around.
 You might want to change the insoles to make them more comfortable and continue using them.
 Just remember to break them in if you haven't done so already.
 How about jumping in the shower with them and then going for a 12-mile foot march with a 35 lb pack to remember the old days?